Hearty, savory, and satisfying, this lentil-based vegan meatloaf contains no tofu or gluten. Delicious on its own or as a sandwich filling.

-I’ve been looking for a great lentil loaf recipe, and finally I’ve found one!
 Unfortunately, I can’t claim credit for this delicious dish.
 That goes to Dreena Burton and her new book, Let Them Eat Vegan!: 200 Deliciously Satisfying Plant-Powered Recipes for the Whole Family.
 Fortunately, Dreena and her publishers have given me permission to share the recipe for this hearty, savory (dare I say “meaty”) loaf with you.

 What I love about Let Them Eat Vegan! (which is also available in a Kindle version) is the emphasis on whole foods.
 Dreena’s recipes contain no processed vegan “meats,” cheeses, sour creams, and the like and use no white flour; the recipes, even the desserts, are built around whole grains, beans, nuts, and seeds.
 If you’re following an allergen-free diet, you’ll find plenty of gluten-free and soy-free recipes that fit your diet, as well as suggestions for adapting many of the other recipes.

 And I would be remiss if I didn’t point out that two big chapters are devoted to cookies and other desserts, and though they’re healthier than most dessert recipes, even the raw recipes look wildly decadent and most are rich with nuts, unrefined sugar, and sometimes coconut oil.
 If you’re trying to lay off the sweets, skip those chapters because reading them in bed had me planning a raid on the refrigerator and wondering where I could get my hands on some vegan chocolate in the middle of the night.

 Let Them Eat Vegan! is a very attractive book, with a clean layout and ample space around the recipes, each of which fits on one page or on two facing pages so there’s no flipping back and forth as you cook.
 Dreena provides a wealth of information about ingredients and cooking techniques, plenty of kid-friendly ideas, and lots of variations and menu suggestions.
 An insert includes 27 photos taken by the talented Hannah Kaminsky, each depicting several dishes, so you get a good look at many of the 200 recipes.

 I’m not exaggerating when I say that I’ve been obsessed with this No-fu Love Loaf ever since I made it.
 I’ve served it for dinner once and made “meatloaf” sandwiches out of it twice (using my Tofu-Cashew Mayonnaise, of course).
 I made it exactly as written, with the small exception of the blackstrap molasses, which I omitted because I didn’t have any.
 I didn’t miss it because my loaf came out full of flavor, dense with grains and lentils, and very satisfying.
-Served with a side of mashed potatoes and some mushroom gravy, it was the ultimate comfort food.
+Served with a side of mashed potatoes and some mushroom gravy, this vegan “meatloaf” was the ultimate comfort food.

-No-fu Love Loaf from Let Them Eat Vegan
+Dreena's No-fu Love Loaf

-- 1/2 cup brown (green) lentils
+- 1/2 cup brown or green lentils

 - 1 cup vegetable stock